AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson4.rst

 --------------------------------

-As mentioned in this :ref:`*previous section* <Switching off driver reactions when muscles do the job (Important!)>`, the "Reaction.Type" property for all kinematic drivers that describe muscle-actuated motions must be set to "Off".
+As mentioned in this :ref:`*previous section* <Switching off driver reactions when muscles do the job (Important!)>`, the "Reaction.Type" property for all kinematic drivers that act on muscle-actuated joints must be set to "Off".

 .. code-block:: AnyScriptDoc